joseph-flinn/site/frontend/posts/foundations-of-project-management-part2.md

 business function where Agile is the champion of the engineers and a traditional plan-driven approach is the champion for the business functions.

-Sales and marketing teams function need specific dates and deadlines in order to collaborate with external partners for press release go-to-market launches.
+Sales and marketing teams' function needs specific dates and deadlines in order to collaborate with external partners for press release go-to-market launches.
 Engineers are hesitant to commit to specific deadlines because product development work is often filled with ambiguity where a timeline for completion may not be known.
 Ambiguity may be higher in the case where the product or technology